 Dark spots get darker with sun exposure, Sunscreens can block out most of the rays that will produce dark spots in the first place.
 So, make sure to use a broad-spectrum sunscreen (at least SPF 30) to protect against UVA and UVB rays and reapply it every two hours.
 Also, avoid sun exposure in general, especially for sensitive areas, between 10 a.m. and 4 p.m.
 In case you need to be out when the sun is highest, seek cool, shaded areas or wear UPF clothing, which helps protect the skin.

-At Renew Esthetics Medical SPA, we have the treatments that include any of the procedures above, however, in order to provide a personalized package, we invite you to a free initial consultation so our skincare experts can evaluate and determine the best course of the treatment that suits your needs.
+At Renew Esthetics Medical SPA, we have the treatments that include any of the procedures above, however, in order to provide a personalized package, we invite you to an initial consultation so our skincare experts can evaluate and determine the best course of the treatment that suits your needs.
 We have amazing discounts on acne treatments this season!